dg314/eip-joint-accounts/README.md

 Currently, a user must distribute their private key to share access to their ERC-20 balance without transferring it.
 Additionally, a single address cannot control distinct balances shared with different groups.
 ERC-xxxx extends the ERC-20 standard to implement a system of joint accounts that solves both of these problems.

 ## Overview
-- ERC-XXXX is backward compatible with ERC-20.
+- ERC-xxxx is backward compatible with ERC-20.
 - A user can share access to their address's balance with any number of other addresses.
 - A user can revoke another address's access to the user's balance at any time.
 - A user can have access to any positive number of balances.